 Time after operation How might I feel?
 What is safe to do?
 Fit to work?
-I - 2 days You are still likely to be in hospital during this time You will have some generalised aches in your abdomen You may feel sore moving in and out of bed You may have some bleeding like a light period Get up and move about Go to the toilet Get yourself dressed Start eating and drinking as usual You may feel tired and perhaps feel like a sleep in the afternoon X No 3 - 7 days You should be at home by now Your pains should be slowly be reducing in intensity and you will be able to move about more comfortably You will still tire easily Continue as for days I - 2 Go for short walks Continue with exercises that have been recommended to you Wash and shower as normal Have a rest or sleep in the afternoon if you need to X No I - 2 weeks There will be less pain as you continue to move about and you will find your energy levels slowly returning Bleeding should have settled or be very little Build up your activity slowly and steadily You are encouraged to go for longer and more frequent walks Restrict lifting to light loads Not just yet 2 - 4 weeks There will be even less pain as you move more and more You will find your energy levels are returning to normal You should feel stronger every day Continue to build up the amount of activity you are doing towards your normal levels You can start to do low-impact sport Make a plan for going back to work Yes, possibly on reduced hours or lighter duties at first.
-Some women will be fit for full-time work after 4 weeks 4 - 6 weeks Almost back to normal You may still feel tired and need to rest more than usual All daily activities including lifting Usual exercise Driving Have sex if you feel ready Yes, but if you don't feel ready to go to work, talk to your GP or employer about the reasons for this
+I - 4 days You are likely to be in hospital during this time You will have some pain and discomfort in abdomen You may feel sore moving in and out of bed You may have some bleeding like a light period Get up and move about Go to the toilet Get yourself dressed Start eating and drinking as usual You will feel tired and feel like a sleep in the afternoon X No 5 - 7 days You should be at home by now Your pains should be reducing in intensity and you will be able to move about more comfortably You will still tire easily and may require a nap during the day Continue as for days I - 4 Go for short walks Continue with exercises that have been recommended to you Wash and shower as normal Have a rest or sleep in the day if you need to X No I - 2 weeks There will be less pain as you move about and you will find your energy levels slowly returning Bleeding should have settled or be very little Build up your activity slowly and steadily Restrict lifting to light loads X No 2 - 4 weeks There will be even less pain as you move about more and more You will find your energy levels are returning to normal You should feel stronger every day Continue to build up the amount of activity you are doing towards your normal levels You can start to do low-impact sport Make a plan for going back to work Yes, on reduced hours or lighter duties 4 - 6 weeks Almost back to normal You may still feel tired All daily activities including lifting Usual exercise.
+Driving.
+Have sex if you feel ready Yes, but not heavy work 6 - 8+ weeks • Back to normal • Everything Yes, including heavy work If you don't feel ready to go to work, talk to your GP or employer about the reasons for this